SOFTS-Robusta rises on supply concerns, London cocoa also gains

 COCOA

-* September London cocoa LCCc2 closed 0.2% higher at 2,482 pounds a metric ton after rising last week to a seven-year high of 2,504 pounds.
+* September London cocoa LCCc2 rose 0.6% to 2,492 pounds a metric ton after rising last week to a seven-year high of 2,504 pounds.

 * The market was been buoyed by concerns that heavy rains and flooding in West Africa could curb production in a region that produces more than 70% of the world's cocoa.